 You will find our quilts to be relatively generous in length and width.
 Almost all of our quilts are generous enough to reduce the need for a dust ruffle and pillow shams.
 Just as bed heights differ, every quilt's dimensions varies.
 You'll find we specify the quilt's dimensions as well as the calculated drop for you to compare to the sizing you need.
 Please do your measuring before buying!

 As a matter of fact, these quilts are indeed machine-washable!
 We recommend the following standards for the best care of your heirloom quilt:

 - Wash in a washing machine with completely cold water on delicate cycle.

-- Use only light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use mild laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the first washing, add 1/2 cup vinegar and 2 tbsps of salt in addition to the laundry detergent.
-This natural home remedy prevents bleed and helps to protect the colors in your quilt.
+For the first washing, include 1/2 cup vinegar and also 2 tbsps of salt along with the laundry soap.
+This home remedy avoids hemorrhage and also assists in establishing the colors in your quilt.

-- Remove quilt immediately after the washer quits to minimize wrinkles as well as color-bleeding.
+- Remove quilt immediately after the washer quits to minimize creases and color-bleeding.

-- Never ever put a quilt into the clothes dryer!
+- Never ever place a quilt in the clothes dryer!
 Line completely dry on a breezy day.

-- Quilts could be dry-cleaned at your own risk, however we most definitely recommend washing.
+- Quilts could be dry-cleaned at your own risk, but we absolutely advise washing.

 Did you know?

 Scarcely any people recognize the extent of time and monotonous labor associated with creating a quilt.
 Constructing a quilt is a process which make consume 5 to 9 months

 to finalize.
 Making a quilt incorporates designing, shearing, piecing, quilting, and binding.
 All told, the full amount of time to complete one quilt totals approximately two hundred to three hundred hours.